 Tomintoul and Glenlivet – this area is one of the best places in the Cairngorms National Park to take in the celestial wonders of the night sky.
 This dark sky park is the most northerly in the world and but highly accessible with parking facilities located nearby.

 Isle of Coll – this Inner Hebridean isle was awarded the status of Dark Sky Community by the International Dark-Sky Association.
 The island has no street lighting and enjoys a night-time clarity on a par with high Arctic regions.

 Galloway Forest Park – Europe’s first official Dark Sky Park scores an impressive 23.6 out of 25 on the International Dark Sky Association’s scale of darkness.
-You can see the Andromeda galaxy with the naked eye, and with the help of powerful telescopes at the Scottish Dark Sky Observatory, wonders like the Whirlpool Galaxy.
+You can see the Andromeda galaxy with the naked eye.

 According to UNESCO Scotland is home to some of the most outstanding natural landscapes on the planet.
 This specially designated areas are called Global Geoparks and boast natural landmarks and landscapes which are considered to be of major international significance and worthy of conservation.